Skip to content

 Read more about the specialist

-After you have followed our steps, you will find that you have set up your record player to deliver a music experience in a special class.
-It takes a little patience and precision, but when everything is set up correctly, you'll experience your favorite music with a clarity and depth you never thought possible.
-So take the time to adjust and fine-tune, then immerse yourself in the rich tones, body and nuances that vinyl records can give you.
+In a time when vinyl is experiencing a resurgence, it is important to understand how to get that magical sound out of your records.
+You do that by having a turntable that is set up and adjusted correctly, and you can read all about how to do that in this guide.
+After following our steps, you will find that you have set up your turntable to deliver an exceptional music experience.
+It requires a bit of patience and precision, but when everything is adjusted correctly, you will experience your favorite music with a clarity and depth you never thought possible.
+So take the time to adjust and fine-tune it, and then let yourself sink into the rich tones, fullness, and nuances that vinyl records can give you.

 Turntables are incredibly susceptible to vibrations and resonances, which pose a major threat to sound quality.
-Record players are sensitive devices that translate the microscopic variations in the record's grooves into sound.
-Any kind of vibration can thus disrupt this precise process, and it is therefore important to have control over how you minimize them.
+Turntables are sensitive devices that translate the microscopic variations in a record’s grooves into sound.
+Any form of vibration can therefore disrupt this precise process, which is why it is important to understand how to minimize them.

-Vibrations can originate from various sources such as floors, speakers, surrounding furniture or even the turntable motor itself.
-These vibrations, when transmitted to the turntable, can result in a distorted and degraded sound reproduction.
-To minimize vibrations and resonances, you should therefore think about where you place the record player.
+Vibrations can come from various sources such as floors, speakers, surrounding furniture, or even the turntable’s own motor.
+When these vibrations are transferred to the turntable, they can result in distorted and degraded sound reproduction.
+To minimize vibrations and resonances, you should therefore think carefully about where you place the turntable.

-We recommend that you place the turntable on a vibration dampening surface and away from speakers and other sources that create vibrations.
+We recommend placing the turntable on a vibration-damping surface and away from speakers and other sources that create vibrations.
 For serious enthusiasts, it may be a good idea to invest in a dedicated turntable shelf that effectively isolates the turntable from its surroundings.

 Minimize resonances and vibrations in the turntable

-The choice of materials and their mass has a significant influence on vibrations and resonances.
-Materials such as MDF, metal, acrylic and carbon fiber each have unique properties that all contribute to controlling vibrations.
-For example, MDF is known to counteract vibrations and create a stable base, but often the materials will be combined to optimize the turntable's ability to handle unwanted energies.
-In the expensive turntables, a combination of materials such as acrylic, metal and carbon fiber is often used to achieve the best possible sound quality.
+The choice of materials and their mass has a significant impact on vibrations and resonances.
+Materials such as MDF, metal, acrylic, and carbon fiber each have unique properties that all help control vibrations.
+For example, MDF is known for counteracting vibrations and creating a stable base, but the materials will often be combined to optimize the turntable’s ability to handle unwanted energy.
+In expensive turntables, a combination of materials such as acrylic, metal, and carbon fiber is often used to achieve the best possible sound quality.

-The mass of the turntable also affects its ability to withstand resonances.
-A suitable mass can act as a stable base and reduce the risk of resonances that can distort the sound.
-The many record player manufacturers have very different philosophies when it comes to how the materials and mass should be put together to achieve the best sound quality.
+The turntable’s mass also affects its ability to resist resonances.
+An appropriate mass can act as a stable base and reduce the risk of resonances that can distort the sound.
+The many turntable manufacturers have very different philosophies when it comes to how the materials and the mass should be combined to achieve the best sound quality.

-British Rega is one of those who use the mass very judiciously.
-This can be seen, for example, in the design of their record player platter, where most of the mass is placed on its outside, so that a large flywheel effect is created.
-At the same time, they have made the inside of the plate as stiff and light as possible, so that the perfect compromise is created.
-Because the turntable needs extra mass to be able to maintain a constant rotation speed, but too much weight can quickly cause problems for the center bearing.
+The British brand Rega is one of those that uses mass in a particularly well-considered way.
+This can be seen, for example, in the design of their turntable platter, where most of the mass is placed on the outer edge to create a strong flywheel effect.
+At the same time, they have made the inner side of the platter as rigid and light as possible, creating the perfect compromise.
+After all, the platter needs extra mass to maintain a constant rotational speed, but too much weight can quickly create problems for the main bearing.

-Although the record player manufacturers differ in their philosophies, they agree that mass and materials are of great importance to the record player's sound quality.
+Although these turntable manufacturers differ in their philosophies, they agree that mass and materials are of great importance to the turntable’s sound quality.

 Rega RB-330 Tonearm